Plant and Environmental Protection Sciences (PEPS)

 PEPS 451 Environmental Law (3) Exploration of federal laws, regulations, and precedents that govern our interaction with the environment.
 Analysis of laws regulating air, water, toxins, pests, endangered species, and environmental justice.
 Pre: junior or senior standing.

 PEPS 463 Urban Pest Management (3) (2 Lec, 1 3-hr Lab) Biology, ecology, and management of pest organisms associated with people, structures and the urban environment.
 Pre: 363 or consent.
 DB

 PEPS 481 Weed Science (3) (2 Lec, 1 3-hr Lab) Weed classification, identification, adaptations for weediness; principles of weed control; properties, uses, and action of herbicides.
 Lab: pesticide application equipment and techniques, no-till farming, greenhouse and field experiments.
+A-F only.
 Pre: CHEM 152 and TPSS 200, or consent.
 (Fall only) (Cross-listed as TPSS 481) DB

 PEPS 491 Topics in Plant & Environmental Protection (V) Study and discussion of significant topics and problems.
 May be offered by visiting faculty, extension faculty or research faculty.
 Repeatable two times.